artmg/macUP/virtualisation.md

 UTM claims close to bare-metal performance for ARM guests on Apple Silicon, as QEMU can now use Apple's Virtualisation Framework as the hypervisor .
 Although Podman (below) earlier switched from QEMU to vfkit to improve [performance](https://news.ycombinator.com/item?id=33538397) and to avoid the cost of maintaining a [multi-million-line codebase]( [intro deck to vfkit](https://archive.fosdem.org/2023/schedule/event/govfkit/attachments/slides/5847/export/events/attachments/govfkit/slides/5847/fosdem2023_go_devroom_vfkit.pdf)), QEMU now with HVF support is a reasonably efficient solution for the end user.
 However, many of the using the Apple Virtualization backend means some UTM features are unavailable, like USB and Clipboard sharing, Dynamic display resolution and Save states.

 UTM also supports emulation, which you might find fine for lighter x64-86 linux distros.
 You might find that using  Windows x64-86 [developer Evaluation images](https://developer.microsoft.com/en-us/windows/downloads/virtual-machines/) under this emulation are far too sluggish.
-Microsoft have no plans to release developer ARM builds any time soon, but with a Windows 11 Pro license you can get Windows for ARM images that give great performance.
-Alternatively, unless you are on the Windows Insider Preview programme for corporates, you would have to trust [download method](https://docs.getutm.app/guides/windows/) whose source for obtaining the ISO does not look reliably legitimate.
+See below for using Windows on Apple Silicon.

 ```zsh
 brew install utm